 - Civilian Ride Along Program- Community members have the opportunity to ride along with an officer on routine patrol to gain first-hand knowledge of police procedures and operations.
 The ride along must be prearranged and approved by the University Police Department.

 - Meet the University Police- This program highlights the role of campus law enforcement at SUNY Cortland.
-Meet officer Frank Dalton or Lieutenant Chauncey Bennett who will discuss the professional role that your University Police officers play on campus.
+Meet one of the community policing officers who will discuss the professional role that your University Police officers play on campus.

 - STOP THEFT ID Computer Identification Program- This is an anti-theft and recovery program designed mainly for laptop computers.
 Special identification plates are installed on the computer to deter thieves and to make it easier to identify recovered computers.